ian-r-rose/ian-r-rose.github.io/content/2015-09-22-buckingham-pi-rank-nullity.md

 [longish](nondimensional-numbers-and-the-buckingham-pi-theorem.html)
 posts on motivating, and then semi-quantitatively describing the Buckingham Pi theorem.
 Here we will try to describe the theorem more precisely and more generally, and the tool we use will be linear algebra.
-As is always the case with mathematics a more precise and general solution is going to be more abstract.
+As is always the case with mathematics, a more precise and general solution is going to be more abstract.
 But bear with me, hopefully it will not be too bad.